brett8883/Super-Firmware_Cache/Spark/Spark Variants/Spark_no_inverted_motors_start/readme.md

 ===

-Notes From the Author:
+**Notes From the Author:**

 • Same as the Standard Super-Patcher Super-Patcher flight controller but does not have the parameters to restart motors when inverted.
 This allows the pilot to cut the motors after a hand catch by tipping it over past 90 degrees.
 No other changes
-===

-***Firmware Compatibility:***
+**Firmware Compatibility:**

 To use this Custom firmware, your DJI Spark MUST BE ON STOCK FW **v01.00.0900**